aws-geospatial/amazon-location-migration/README.md

 window.initMap = initMap;
 ```

+## Supported Google APIs

+For a full overview of supported Google Maps APIs and current limitations, please see the [Supported APIs documentation](documentation/supportedLibraries.md).

 ## Contributing

 We welcome community contributions and pull requests.
 See [CONTRIBUTING](CONTRIBUTING.md) for information on how to set up a development environment, run the examples and submit code.